dell/csi-baremetal/docs/proposals/extender-readiness-check.md

 Manual patching:
 - For Openshift
-1. Set `scheduler.patcher.enable = false`
+1. Set `platform=""` value in csi-baremetal-deployment helm chart
 2. Update Extenders section in CM, which is currently in use, with CSI extender settings (Settings is hardcoded now!
 User need to find them in .go file)

 - For RKE/vanilla
-1. Set `scheduler.patcher.enable = false`
+1. Set `platform=""` value in csi-baremetal-deployment helm chart
 2. Merge Extenders section from config/policy files into current policy file (for k8s 1.18 - config.yaml and policy.yaml, for k8s 1.19 - config-19.yaml from `schedulerpatcher-config` CM)

-If user wants to add another scheduler-extender after CSI Installation, he has to upgrade `csi-baremetal` helm release with `scheduler.patcher.enable = false` and go to step 2 from previous list.
+If users want to add another scheduler-extender after CSI Installation, they have to upgrade `csi-baremetal` helm release with `platform=""` and go to step 2 from previous list.

 Using CSI patching with other custom extenders may lead to unexpected behavior.
 Examples for Openshift:
 - change CM name in schedulers.config.openshift.io CR - CSI Operator returns error in Reconcile